What is the Down’s Syndrome Association (DSA)?

 Be a member

-Adults with Down’s syndrome get FREE DSA membership.
+Adults with Down’s syndrome in the UK get FREE DSA membership.
 You can join now!

 Fill in the form on our website.
 You may need someone to help you fill in the form.